Pac-12 dominos may start falling

 “I don’t see the ’12-anons’ – the Q-anon Big 12 people – I don’t see the ’12-anons’ walking away from this feeling very good.”

-Listen to Canzano’s full comments from Wednesday’s radio show right here.
+Listen to Canzano’s full comments on Wednesday’s radio show right here:

 John Canzano delivers the Bald Faced Truth now in afternoons 3-6 p.m. exclusively in Portland on 750 The Game.